MrStandalone/SteamRandomizer/README.md

 # SteamRandomizer
-Remake of INFT2050 Assignment solution with Node.JS as the backend API and possibly using React Native to build a front end for mobile use.
+Remake of our INFT2050 Assignment solution.